Martin-Seysen/mmgroup/docs/source/c_interface.rst

 Naming conventions
 ------------------

-For each supported characteristic ``p`` there is a cython extersion ``mm<p>`` in module ``mmgroup``.
+For each supported characteristic ``p`` there is a cython extension ``mm<p>`` in module ``mmgroup``.
 So e.g. for ``p = 15`` there is the extension ``mm15``.